Bright Futures Scholarship

 - Complete the online application form which includes a written essay of 300 to 500 words focusing on the student’s passion and commitment to their education.

 Please note the following:

 - Individuals are only eligible to receive one award.

 - Current and past Bright Horizons interns are encouraged to apply.

-- Past Bright Futures Scholarship award recipients are not eligible for future consideration.
+- Past Bright Futures Scholarship award recipients are not eligible for future considerations.

 - The Bright Futures Scholarship program is not open to current Bright Horizons employees.